stealkiller06/whatsapp-ai-bot/README.md

 ### Available Commands

 - `@ai <question>` - Ask the AI assistant a question about the chat context
+- `@everyone <message>` - Mention all group members at once with an optional custom message

 ### Example Usage